 There are actually a number of things that can help vertigo that are not related to medications, injections, or surgeries.
 For example, some people get benefits from canalith repositioning maneuvers, low sodium diets, and just increasing how much water they drink.

 Another natural therapy to consider is upper cervical chiropractic care.
-This unique form of chiropractic focuses on the top bones in the neck to relieve underlying causes of both central (CNS-related) and peripheral (ear-related) causes of vertigo.
-The safe and gentle adjustments don’t involve any popping or cracking sounds, and they can relieve underlying vertigo factors such as decreased blood flow to the head, the inability of the ears to drain properly, and inhibited brainstem function.
+This form of chiropractic focuses on the top bones in the neck to relieve central and peripheral vertigo.
+The safe and gentle adjustments don’t involve any popping or cracking sounds.
+They can relieve underlying factors such as decreased blood flow to the head, the inability of the ears to drain properly, and inhibited brainstem function.